KingZee/shop-solver/README.md

 If you would like to run using IntelliJ's built in runtime, you will need to have JavaFX 11 installed, and include the VM directives :

     --module-path $PATH_TO_JAVAFX --add-modules javafx.controls,javafx.fxml

+## Testing :

+To run the test suite :

+    mvn clean
+    mvn surefire:test

+The tests are done through the [TestFX](https://github.com/TestFX/TestFX) package.
+As it tests every UI use-case, kindly do not move the mouse while the tests are running.
+It takes one minute on average.

 ## Roadmap